 But what is maybe less expected about this construction poll, with all the bad news there is about the business, is not how grim it is.
 In reality, when compared with other industries Plimsoll has researched in recent years, the 68 or 14 percent figure is rather moderate.

 Plimsoll research of the 500 largest freight forwarding companies, IT resellers and marketing agencies revealed that, respectively, 123, 178, and an astounding 232 were in ‘danger’.
 As a result, a score of 68 can even seem encouraging.

-Pattison says the main reason for such a sharp difference is really the size of the market, and in particular the size of the companies that make up the top 500.
-“Most of the top 500 in construction are large, vast companies,” he says.
+According to Pattison, the scale of the market and, more specifically, the top 500 companies, is the primary cause of the stark disparity.
+Most of the top 500 construction companies, according to him are massive conglomerates.
 “In comparison, the top 500 recruitment companies, which we also surveyed, are still very, very small companies, so it is perhaps less surprising that 155 of them are in ‘danger’.”

 “We found that a lot of those larger companies have already gone through the pain of recession, and that is probably why they are in a good situation now,” he says.
 “After all, those 311 companies rated as ‘strong’ have a real commercial advantage and they are proof that that fundamental market is healthy.

 Insisting that the recession is far from over, he is eager to state This is taking a lot longer than expected, he admits.